|Date of Birth||7 May 1951, Perth Amboy, New Jersey, USA|

-Robert Hegyes was born in Perth Amboy, New Jersey, to his Hungarian father, Stephen, and his Italian mother, Marie Dominica Cocozza.
+Robert Hegyes was born in Perth Amboy, New Jersey, to an Hungarian-American father, Stephen, and an Italian-American mother, Marie Dominica (Cocozza).
 He is the eldest of four of their children, Mark Hegyes, MD - Billings, Montana, Ms. Stephanie Hegyes - Princeton, New Jersey, and Ms. Elizabeth Cocozza - Los Angeles, California.

 Robert began studying acting in earnest at Metuchen High School, under the direction of Dr. Barton Shepard, Ph.D, in the mid-1960s.
 He was accepted into the Theater Program at Rown Unviversity of New Jersey (formerly Glassboro State College and, in the early 1970s, graduated with a BA in Theater & Secondary Education.
 Hegyes then ventured into New York City to practice his trade, immediately taking up with the "Greenwich Village Children's Repertory Companies", "Theater in a Trunk", and "The NYC Children's Puppet Ensemble".
 In short order, Robert hooked up with his third Greenwhich Village troupe, "Jack LaRumpa's Flying Drum & Kazoo Band", performing improvisational anti-war comedy in Washington Square and the Provincetown Playhouse.